 The diagnosis of cataracts are made clinically where an eye health professional uses various clinical tests.
 An assessment of the crystalline lens is performed with a slit-lamp biomicroscopy and photographs can aid in monitoring change over time.
 At Innovative Eye Care, we have other imaging tools which can help photograph an individual’s cataract including our new Pentacam AXL Wave and Multicolour imaging on our Heidelberg OCT.

 Regular eye examinations are key for an early diagnosis and proper management of cataracts.

-There is no proven method to preventing cataracts, although cigarette smoking and UV exposure have both been shown to increase your risk of them developing.
-A broad brimmed hat, and sunglasses that meet Australian standards, should be worn outdoors to reduce this risk.
+There is no proven method to preventing cataracts, although cigarette smoking and UV exposure have both been shown to increase your risk.
+A broad brimmed hat and sunglasses that meet Australian standards should be worn outdoors to reduce this risk.

 Treatment and management of a cataract is dictated by its effect on an individual’s day to day functioning.
 As cataracts can alter a patient’s spectacle prescription, updated spectacles are often beneficial, and adequate lighting when reading and using sunglasses when outside are simple changes which can improve quality of life.